Halva

 Have You Tried Halva?

-After much research, I found two methods for making halva from scratch: one with milk powder and powdered sugar and the other with sugar that’s cooked into a candy.
-I didn’t want to mess with milk powder so I started experimenting with the cooking temperatures of the sugar along with the ratio of the tahini to sugar.
-After a few tries and with the help of my kitchen assistant who’s a pastry chef, we found the optimal temperature for cooking the sugar to give us the consistency of fudge.
+But when I set out to make a homemade halva, I found two methods for making it from scratch: one with milk powder and powdered sugar and the other with sugar that’s cooked into a candy.
+I didn’t want to mess with milk powder so I experimented with cooking temperatures of the sugar along with the ratio of the tahini to sugar.
+After a few tries, I found the optimal temperature for cooking the sugar to give us the consistency of fudge that I grew up eating!
+I think you’re going to love it!

 Halva Ingredients